rawitat/gtypist_lessons/programming_quotes.typ

  :for math kinds of things, I think, really validates the idea of symbolic :programming being something pretty general.

-*:L2_32
-I:[32] Robin Milner, Foreword to 'The Little MLer' S:There are many ways of trying to understand programs.
-People often rely too much on :one way, which is called "debugging" and consists of running a partly-understood :program to see if it does what you expected.
-Another way, which ML advocates, is to :install some means of understanding in the very programs themselves

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU